Why Is My Dog Chattering Their Teeth When It Isn't Cold Out?

 The word "chattering" is a description of a particular behavior.
 Specifically, it's a rapid or incessant, repetitious, often nonsensical sound.

 Birds chatter out their clicks and calls, people chatter their teeth in the cold, and other animals make chattering noises, either as communication or simply in reaction to something.
-If you've ever wandered down the road and had a squirrel make noises at you, that's chattering.

 A Dog's Teeth Chattering Image by Toe Beans